Unlike a biological virus, malware is continuously adopting new technologies and is evolving at a rapid pace.

 Emotet – It was once a banking Trojan, but the bot has evolved as a full-scale threat making it the most prevalent malware of 2019.

-Botnets – Botnets can be used to perform DDOS attacks through which the attacker can access the device of the user as well as his connection.
+Botnets—Botnets can be used to perform DDOS attacks, through which the attacker can access the user’s device and connection.

-Botnets can also be used to steal data of the user or can send him spammy emails.
-It can also be used to target different types of devices.
-Self-organizing botnets swarms are expected to continue in 2019.
+Botnets can also be used to steal a user’s data or send spammy emails.
+They can also target different types of devices.
+Self-organizing botnet swarms are expected to continue in 2019.

-Cryptomining Malware – Attackers prefer this type of malware due to the increase of Cryptocurrency transactions happening all over the world these days.
+Cryptomining Malware—Attackers prefer this type of malware due to the increase in cryptocurrency transactions worldwide.

-Cryptomining is a way to harness the power of a large number of computers and other electronic devices through which an attacker can make money by doing cryptojacking attack on the user.
+Cryptomining is a way to harness the power of a large number of computers and other electronic devices.
+An attacker can make money by executing a cryptojacking attack on the user.

-And because of this experts says that Cryptomining will be there in 2019 as well.
+Because of this, experts say that Cryptomining will be present in 2019 as well.
 So Just Be Aware!!!

 Conclusion

-As cybercriminals continuously lookout for making money from untapped sources, malware will increase.
+As cybercriminals continuously seek to make money from untapped sources, malware will increase.

-With the increase in transactions using Cryptocurrency, there is an increase in a number of malware attacks on users from their operating systems itself, and once the malware is deployed, then it keeps on sending the valuable information of the user to the hacker.
+With the increase in transactions using cryptocurrency, there is an increase in the number of malware attacks on users from their operating systems, and once the malware is deployed, it keeps sending the user’s valuable information to the hacker.

 Recommended For You: